 - Apply for your mortgage

 When you make an initial enquiry, an advisor may request certain documents if your circumstances are not straightforward.
 For instance, if you’ve had credit problems then we’ll likely ask for your credit report to assess the situation further.
-If you’re self-employed, then a copy of your SA302 documents or accounts will help our advisors in understanding your financial circumstances.
+If you’re self-employed, then a copy of your SA302 documents or accounts will help our advisors understand your financial circumstances.

 This process is called a ‘fact find’.
 Once a fact find has been completed and we’ve found you a potential mortgage, you’ll need to provide further documents to start a formal mortgage application.

-What will I need to get started?
+What will I need to apply for a mortgage?